Budapest-Bamako: 2022

 The 2022 rally was the longest, hottest and wettest rally in the history of the event.
-The start had to be postponed twice because of COVID-19_pandemic related closure of Morocco.
-The 2022 Budapest-Bamako started on October 21, 2022 at Budapörs Airport in Budapest, Hungary.
-Despite the record number of entries, 547 people, 247 teams from 75 countries joined the rally.
-Unlike any other previous Budapest-Bamako the rally was 19 days long and 9432 kms long.
+The start had to be postponed twice because of COVID-19 pandemic shutdowns in Morocco.
+The rally started on October 21 at Budaörs Airport in Budapest, Hungary.
+Despite the record number of entries, 547 people and 247 teams from 75 countries joined the rally.
+Unlike any other previous Budapest-Bamako the rally was 19 days long and 9,432 kilometers long.
 Unlike in previous years the drivers had to cross the Sahara in October where daytime temperatures sometimes reached 50 degrees Celsius.
-The oldest pariticpant was 70 year old Polish driver, Julian Obricki who returned to Africa for the first time since his 1988 Dakar participation.
+The oldest participant was 70-year-old Polish driver Julian Obricki, who returned to Africa for the first time since the 1988 Dakar Rally.
 The rally travelled through Guinea for the second time and finished in Sierra Leone.
-Julius Maada Bio and members of the Sierra Leone government welcomed the finishers in Freetown on November 8th, 2022.
+Julius Maada Bio and members of the Sierra Leone government welcomed the finishers in Freetown on November 8.
 During the finish line ceremony, organizing team member Szabolcs Petery died of a heart attack.

 The race was won by Hungary's Körös Autó Team.
+The G Team finished in seventh place despite having lost a full day rescuing the Artic Shamrocks team in Senegal after they crashed into a tree due to the driver falling asleep.

+The Artic Shamrocks said they were relieved to eventually get towed to the finish line.
+“It was the toughest challenge we’ve ever taken on, we probably underestimated the preparation and level of concentration required.
+Would love to try again another year, but maybe not in a nissan patrol.”

+2024

+There were so many entries for the 2024 edition that organizers had to break the rally into two groups.
+A second group called, Budapest-Bamako Adventure Extra set out two and a half weeks after the original rally from Fez, Morocco.
+The route was the same except there was no competitive category.
+Both groups were disrupted by political unrest along the way.
+The first group was on high alert and had to change bivouacs in Senegal due to nationwide protests amid President Macky Sall postponing elections.
+For the second group the Guinean border was temporarily sealed after Mamady Doumbouya dissolved the government of Guinea.
+Out of the 365 teams and 1102 participants 90% crossed the finish line in Sierra Leone's capital, Freetown.

+The race was won by Körös Auto Team.

+2025

+To celebrate the 20th anniversary of the Budapest-Bamako rally, organizers held a special edition of the event in 2025.
+This edition aimed to replicate the original 2005 route as closely as possible, though the rally concluded in Banjul, the capital of Gambia, instead of Bamako.
+The event saw 200 participants, including several veterans of the inaugural rally.
+The rally was marked by a serious incident when a competitor was bitten by a venomous snake but was saved by the rally’s medical team.
+The race was ultimately won by the Koros Auto Team, who claimed victory once again.